College of Science

 Students in RIT’s Carlson Center for Imaging Science, a unique teaching and research facility, explore and answer questions like these.
 You’ll learn about imaging systems ranging from human vision to virtual reality.
 You’ll discover how imaging technology probes the depths of the ocean, the surface of the Earth, and the vastness of outer space.

-As an imaging science student, you’ll also study physics, chemistry, and mathematics, and apply your knowledge to image creation, manipulation, storage, and transmission.
+As an imaging science student, you’ll also study physics, computing, and mathematics, and apply your knowledge to image capture, manipulation, storage, and transmission.
 You’ll have significant opportunities to work with faculty on research projects, and your lab experiments will be conducted with state-of-the-art equipment.

 Imaging science is a dynamic field that provides outstanding career opportunities, and if you decide to continue your studies, RIT offers a master’s degree and the nation’s only doctoral program in imaging science.